fboes/aerofly-patterns/docs/holding.md

 # Aerofly Landegerät: Holding Pattern Generator

-> Create random custom missions for Aerofly FS 4.

 The generator creates holding patterns for practicing entries and flying the pattern.
-See ["Holding" at Code 7700](https://www.code7700.com/holding.htm) and ["Holding Pattern" at SKYBrary Aviation Safety](https://skybrary.aero/articles/holding-pattern)
+See ["Holding" at Code 7700](https://www.code7700.com/holding.htm) and ["Holding Pattern" at SKYBrary Aviation Safety](https://skybrary.aero/articles/holding-pattern).

 ## What does it do?

-1. The Landegerät gets data for a VOR / NDB…
+1. The Landegerät gets data for a VOR, NDB or fix…
-2. …and creates a holding pattern.
+2. …and creates a holding pattern
+3. …with either left-hand turns or right-hand-turns.
-3. Depending on your configuration it may also use a DME fix.
+4. Depending on your configuration it may also use a DME fix.
-4. In the last step some real weather is added…
+5. Actual weather data for the given time and date is added…
-5. …and a random starting location for your aircraft.
+6. …and a random starting location for your aircraft
+7. …which will set the entry procedure.

 ## How to use it

-This tool requires [Node.js](https://nodejs.org/en) (at least version 20) to be installed on your local computer.

-The Landegerät is a Command Line Interface (CLI) tool, which means you need to open a terminal to run it.
-The tool itself does not need to be installed, as the Node.js tool `npx` will take care of downloading as well as executing the Landegerät.

-## CLI usage

 ```
 Usage: npx @fboes/aerofly-patterns@latest aerofly-holding NAVAID_CODE [AFS_AIRCRAFT_CODE] [AFS_LIVERY_CODE] [...options]